 Financial empowerment: Bhikamkor women were previously all housewives who did not contribute to the formal economy.
-Now, through the Microenterprise Project and Saheli Women, the women are able to contribute to their household incomes, which has instilled confidence in the women and earned them greater respect in their families and their communities.
+Now, through the Microenterprise Project and Saheli Women, the women are able to contribute to their household incomes, some even becoming the primary source of income, which has instilled confidence in the women and earned them greater respect in their families and their communities.

 Economic diversification: The Microenterprise Project launched or expanded nine female-run businesses — in industries including dairy production, broom making, the sale of women’s accessories and grocery stores — to diversify the agricultural and male-dominated economy.